reutnagar/distributed-RSA-for-IoT/Docs/Plan-Phase-1.md

-# Phase One Planning - Create ANetwork Of IoT Devices
+# Phase One Planning - Create A Network Of IoT Devices

 ## Assumptions& Arch Decisions
 - Each device has pre knowledge of the master required strengh.